NVIDIA B200s are live on Lambda Cloud! Deploy your cluster today

 Part 1: Understanding MLFlow Capabilities

 MLflow is an open-source platform that helps manage the complete machine learning lifecycle, including experimentation, reproducibility, and deployment.
-It is an integral tool for machine learning engineers, taking the complexity out of model deployment.
+MLflow is an integral tool for machine learning engineers, taking the complexity out of model deployment.

-- Tracking (logs parameters and results)
+1. Tracking (logs parameters and results)

-- Projects (packages your code)
+2. Projects (packages code)

-- Models (manages and deploys models)
+3. Models (manages and deploys models)

-- Registry (centrally stores models)
+4. Registry (centrally stores models).

 Part 2: Setting Up Your Lambda Cloud Environment